 When you find the boat, we’ll check you on our list and ask you to wear a name sticker, so that we can remember your names.
-You’ll be shown where to leave your things and firstly you can learn to tie some knots with some bits of rope…until everyone arrives.
+You’ll be shown where to leave your things and firstly you can do a brief quiz to get to know the boat a little…until everyone arrives.

 How can I ask questions before I come?

 You’re welcome to ask questions.
-We generally work office hours, although Zaria, the education coordinator, works Monday to Wednesday. email email@example.com, or info@thamesboatproject, or call 02089403509.
+We generally work office hours, although Zaria, the education coordinator, works Monday to Wednesday.
+Email firstname.lastname@example.org or email@example.com or call 020 8940 3509.

 How can I sign up?

-Fill in a sign-up form here.
-If you’d like a paper form, write to firstname.lastname@example.org or email@example.com
+Fill in a booking form here.
+If you’d like a paper form, write to firstname.lastname@example.org or email@example.com.

 What’s your cancellation policy?